 Our aim is to develop and nurture a commitment from the community to construct all unmade roads over time, through special charge street schemes.

-It is important to note that under the Local Government Act, Council is not required to undertake any maintenance work on unmade roads, including grading and drainage works.
+Under the Local Government Act 2020 (Vic), Council is not required to undertake maintenance work on unmade roads, including grading and drainage works.

 The cost of maintaining an unmade road is nearly 3 times the cost of maintaining a sealed road.

 For comparison purposes, the City has 719km of made road network, equating to $3,000 per kilometre.
 The remaining 41km of unmade road maintenance is at a rate of $9,000 per kilometre.

 When approaching the grader with the flashing lights in operation, keep your vehicle well clear and observe any safety warning signs erected.

 If you witness hoon behaviour in the Frankston City, please call Crime Stoppers on 1800 333 000 to make a report.